-For all your fertility problems talk to our team of leading healthcare professionals today at North Tex Medcare Clinic.
-Call us today or schedule an appointment online!
+For all your fertility problems talk to our team of leading healthcare professionals today at North Tex Medcare Clinic and Urgent Care for specialized and top care.
+Contact us today or schedule an appointment online!
 We are conveniently located at 5057 Keller Springs Rd.
 Ste 300 Addison, TX 75001.

 Table of Contents:

 Infertility refers to having trouble getting pregnant or staying pregnant.
 Fertility problems can happen in people of all genders and can have many causes.
 You are generally diagnosed with infertility if you do not get pregnant after 1 year or more of trying or have multiple miscarriages.
 When a couple faces difficulty getting pregnant, either person is equally likely to be the cause.
 That is why both are tested for infertility when a couple is having trouble getting pregnant.

 Treatment depends on several factors, including the age of the person who wants to conceive, how long infertility has lasted, personal preferences, and their general state of health.

 • Surgery, if the cause is a varicocele (widening of the veins in the scrotum) or blockage in the vas deferens, tubes that carry sperm.

 • Antibiotics to treat infections in the reproductive organs.